go-outside-labs/flask/README.md

     * A Twitter like application, with users, posts, etc.

-    * An Email application

-    * Useful snippets: a library with a selection of useful stuff, including many examples for single Flask features, migration, testing, etc.
+    * Useful snippets (examples for single Flask features, migration, testing, etc).